Registered Nurse CV Example, Writing Tips & Questions

 • Collaborate with 10 physicians, case managers, families and other staff members when developing a plan for care and treatment during the hospital stay.

-• Work as a supervisor for the unit and floor and help train 12 new nursing students who are completing their internship duties.
+• Work as a supervisor for the unit and help train 12 new nursing students completing their internship duties.

 September 2017 – October 2020